caltechlibrary/shell-extras/_episodes/01-advanced-scripting.md

 ~~~
 {: .bash}

-Does that work?
-You'll probably get an error
+We get a different error

 ~~~
 is_big.sh: line 2: :       30 octane.pdb: integer expression expected